Skip to content

 • Used for shaping materials, light chiseling or removing layers in precise areas where detail is key

-• Light Duty Blade with angled sharp edge
+• Light-duty blade with angled sharp edge

 #6 Stencil Edge Blade